3dgen/cppwasm-book/en/ch2-c-js/ch2-02-implement-c-api-in-js.md

   </body>
 ```

-Readers familiar with JavaScript must have discovered that `jsShowMeTheAnswer()` uses closures.
+Readers familiar with JavaScript must have discovered that `jsShowMeTheAnswer()` uses closure.

-Using this method, we can not only bypass the closure restriction, but also dynamically adjust the behavior of the injected functions - as in the above example, we can adjust the `jsShowMeTheAnswer()` object in the JavaScript to change the return value of the `show_me_the_answer()` function in the C environment.
+Using this method, we can not only bypass the closure restriction, but also dynamically adjust the behavior of the injected functions - as in the above example, we can adjust the `jsShowMeTheAnswer()` object in the JavaScript to change the return value of the C function `show_me_the_answer()`.

 ## 2.2.4 Advantages and disadvantages